-When it comes to Federal tax deductions, couples automatically receive a Standard Deduction of $24,800 (single filers get half that).
-If you’re taking the standard deduction, and not itemizing, you aren’t receiving a tax deduction for charitable contributions.
+When it comes to Federal tax deductions, couples automatically receive a Standard Deduction of $30,000 (for 2025, set to increase to $32,200 in 2026).
+Single filers get half that: $15,000(2025) and a planned increase to $16,100 in 2026.
+If you’re taking the standard deduction and not itemizing, you aren’t receiving a tax deduction for charitable contributions.

-Here’s how to get over the $24,800 fence:
+Here’s how to get over the $30,000 fence:

 Next, we check for mortgage interest.
 How much mortgage interest did you pay this year?
 The mortgage interest on the first $750,000 of indebtedness is deductible.